The best personal stories—like those heard on popular podcasts or NPR—are crafted and rehearsed.

 We’ll open up with some fun exercises, move toward exploring all of the elements of great storytelling, then begin to hone our own narratives.
 Willing students will share a story with the group, and get feedback.
 No preparation necessary.
 Please bring a pen/pencil and paper, or a laptop.

 Story Jam Studio™ instructor, Stephanie Rogers, has a degree in theatre from Northwestern U. and will complete a master’s degree in Written Communication from National Louis this fall.
-In addition to producing Story Jam, Stephanie performs as an actor, musician, bandleader, and storyteller.
+In addition to producing a popular live lit and music show, Story Jam, Stephanie performs as an actor, musician, bandleader, and storyteller.